Skip to content

 • When combined with Jira Custom Fields, this functionality becomes even more powerful, allowing you to create custom UI widgets that display the values of your custom fields in a way that makes sense to your users.

-• Using the "jira:issueContext" module from earlier, lets create a sidebar widget that displays the issue key and summary of the issue that the App is being displayed in.
+• Using the "jira:issueContext" module from earlier, lets create a sidebar widget that displays the issue key and summary of the issue that the Component is being displayed in.

-• To do that, we'll use the same JSON structure as before, but this time we'll template some Jira issue data into the componentData object.
+• To do that, we'll use the same JSON structure as before, but this time we'll template some Jira issue data into the componentData object using the JSON below.

 json